JHBC collaborates with research faculty and staff within the Johns Hopkins University, primarily from the Johns Hopkins Medical Institutions.

 Johns Hopkins has been a recipient of a National Institutes of Health (NIH) Clinical and Translational Science Award (CTSA) since 2007.
 This award allows JHBC to make limited free consultations available to JHU research faculty and staff performing clinical and translational research.

 Clinics are available to Johns Hopkins researchers (Faculty, Staff, Pre-MD, and Post Docs) with short (20-30 minute) questions regarding study design, statistical analysis, or statistical software.
-These consultations are provided on a first-come, first-served basis during the following times in the Johns Hopkins Bloomberg School of Public Health.

 An ICTR request provides a researcher with up to 5 free hours of biostatistics or data management consultation/analysis per research project.
 These requests can be submitted as a follow-up to a walk-in clinic visit, or when a researcher knows that their questions require more substantive discussion than afforded by the clinic.
 A separate ICTR request should be submitted for biostatistics and for data management support on the same project.